 These paintings show how people are, or how they perceive themselves to be.
 I am fascinated by appearance, the clues it gives and its endless variety of psychological expression.

-I have just completed filming a piece about Turner's work at Petworth House for the European arts channel 'Arte'.
+I have filmed a piece about Turner's work at Petworth House for the European arts channel 'Arte'.
 I describe his technique, relationship with the site and his patron, Lord Egremont.
 We also visit related sites in Brighton and Sussex.
-This will be broadcast on June 1st at 4.30pm (european time).
+This was broadcast on June 1st.

 (viewable for 1 month from 1st June)

-For the forthcoming Sky-Arts documentary 'Tate Britain's Great British Walks', I discuss and demonstrate Turner's painting technique and method with Cerys Matthews and Gus Casley-Hayford.
-This will be aired on 16th May.
+For the Sky-Arts documentary 'Tate Britain's Great British Walks', I discuss and demonstrate Turner's painting technique and method with Cerys Matthews and Gus Casley-Hayford.
+This was aired on 16th May.

 I am working on a new series of pictures featuring 'watchful' male and female figures, derived from baroque and rococo archetypes.
 These can now be seen in 'Work'.